cam-carter/dotfiles/README.md

 ## What the heck is this?

-**Disclaimer: these dotfiles are constantly changing, becuase I can never make up my mind on how things should work**
+**Disclaimer: these dotfiles are constantly changing, because I can never make up my mind on how things should work**

-This repo contains opionated dotfile configurations.
+This repo contains dotfile configurations.
 It also contains a deployment script to install Vim, zsh, and tmux, if you do not have them already.
 The included software and there configuration files are meant to be a lightweight toolkit usable on any UNIX-based machine, *hopefully*.

   - A ton of vim plugins (and some zsh) all in one place, curated and customized for (my) your enjoyment!
   - A simple deployment scipt that (should work) works on every system!